 - From there, head toward De Gooyer if you want a combination of a classic Dutch windmill and some amazing beer.
 That is where Brouwerij ‘t IJ is located, which is an awesome local craft brewery.
 So, another stopover to grab a beer sit outside and gaze at the old, classical dutch windmill.

 - Finally, head on over to De Oude Kerk (means the Old Church).
+It’s one of the oldest churches in Amsterdam.
 This is in the heart of the old city of Amsterdam so there is plenty of things to see on your journey there.
 When you finish up your journey, you’ll have plenty of things to explore in the old city.

 On the history side of things, you should see some of Centruum.
 I like going in the evening when the lights are bright and there’s a ton of action.